Monash-FIT3170/2025W2-PressUp/README.md

 3. Push the branch to the remote repository or fork.
 4. Open a Pull Request to `main`.
 5. Verify that all GitHub Actions checks pass.
-6. Request review and approval from another team member (or administrator if external contributor).
+6. Request review and approval from another team member (or maintainer if external contributor).
-7. Merge the PR using “Merge Commit” once all requirements are satisfied.
+7. Merge the PR using “Merge Commit” once all requirements are satisfied (limited to maintainer's discretion).

 ## Code Quality